Controversial biohacker is found dead

 - Listen to BBC World Service's Business Daily on bio-hacking

-Traywick's work had caused concern among other members of the body-hacking community.
+Traywick's work had also caused concern among other members of the body-hacking community.

-"The idea that any scientist, biohacker or not, has created a cure for a disease with no testing and no data is more ridiculous than believing jet fuel melts steel beams," wrote Josiah Zayner, a scientist who sells do-it-yourself gene-engineering kits.

 An autopsy was scheduled to be carried out on Traywick's body, but the results have yet to be disclosed.